rishabhgupta123321/DelhiVote-Voting/README.md

 ## Usage
 - Compile and deploy `DelhiVote.sol` in Remix (Solidity 0.8.20).
-- Vote for a proposal via MetaMask or ethers.js.
+- Vote for a proposal via MetaMask.
 - Check the winning proposal using `getWinningProposal`.
 - Verify on Etherscan.